Darlene's Daydream Café

 PATTY: He shot a policeman up in Vermont.

-BILLY: What makes you think he's the man they're looking for?
+CODY: What makes you think he's the man they're looking for?

 PATTY: Cause this cowboy fits the exact description.